anik123/Dhtmlx-Gantt-Directive-in-angularjs/README.md

 This directive's scope is isolated.

-This is the config object wich will passed from controler.
+This is the config object which will be passed from controler.

 ```
 $scope.granttConfig = {